populse_mia.data_manager package

 del_clinical_tags()[source]

-Remove clinical tags to the project.
+Remove clinical tags from the project’s current and initial collections.

 files_in_project(files)[source]